View previous topic :: View next topic |

 he came out with so many "short" jokes it was untrue. if noel had said them the pc brigade would be calling for his dismissal as being offensive to all people of reduced stature.

-the usual pc response would be that he has the right to say these things because he is taking the mick out of himself. thats true BUT what about those others of restricted size ( or lets face the facts its usually someone who has "a very good friend" who is one ) who dont share his obvious confidence in himself as a person. is he therefore guilty of being politically incorrect and offensive to other dwarfs?
+the usual pc response would be that he has the right to say these things because he is taking the mick out of himself. thats true BUT what about those others of restricted size ( or lets face the facts its usually someone who has "a very good friend" who is one Rolling Eyes ) who dont share his obvious confidence in himself as a person. is he therefore guilty of being politically incorrect and offensive to other dwarfs?

 If i cant say these jokes but he can isnt that discriminating against me? (and i do mean joking with him and not deliberately trying to insult him) doesnt that discrimination infringe my human rights to be able to say the same things as another person?